 There are several types of chorizo, but the Mexican version of this sausage is often made using uncooked pork and beef.
 It is typically cooked without casing, and used for recipes like Huevos Rancheros or Chorizo con Queso.
 However, what I found striking about chorizo was the combination of seasonings.
 If you’ve ever cooked with chorizo, then you’ll know that it typically includes more liquid.
 That liquid?
 Vinegar.

-We used red wine vinegar in our beef chorizo, and I was shocked at how closely the ground beef + vinegar + seasonings was to store-bought chorizo.
+We used red wine vinegar in our beef chorizo, and I was shocked at how closely the flavor of ground beef + vinegar + seasonings was to store-bought chorizo.
 Of course, that set the wheels in my brain turning, and I began wondering how to use that beef chorizo in a recipe.
 Then it hit me – Mom’s Mexican Lasagna!

 Growing up, my mother had a version of Mexican Lasagna that was in our regular dinner rotation.
 Her version used ground beef with taco seasoning, and I remember it being quite tasty.
 However, I figured that with a few tweaks I could amp up that childhood favorite.

 Much like a traditional Italian lasagna, Mexican Lasagna is a layered casserole-style recipe.
 However, instead of lasagna noodles, this dish uses corn tortillas.
 And instead of tomato-based sauce and ricotta cheese, this version features a cheesy ground beef filling layered in between those tortillas.
 It’s delicious!

 The first change was creating beef chorizo using red wine vinegar and a bunch of seasonings.
 I enjoyed the plain ground beef version as a kid, but I have to say that I enjoyed this chorizo version even more.